-Genetic counseling is a process families and/or individuals should undergo once a genetic condition is suspected.
+Genetic counseling is a process family or individuals should undergo once a genetic condition is suspected.

 Families and/or individuals at risk of genetic conditions will undertake the process either pre-pregnancy, during pregnancy, following the birth of a child, or in adulthood.

 Why is genetic counseling important?

 As one part of the diagnostic journey for families or individuals with a suspected or possible genetic condition, the process aims to educate, inform, and support families as they move through their diagnostic odyssey or journey.
 Genetic counseling educates families on the potential genetic conditions they might be facing and prepares them for all of the implications of a confirmed genetic condition diagnosis.
 This means walking them through the full medical, psychological, and mental impact of a confirmed diagnosis.